SotirisEmmanouil/CSCI370-Project/README.md

 which tests the functionality of the ` servicesCost() ` and `servicesList()` methods.

-UML for the Decorator Pattern:
+UML diagram for the Decorator Pattern:

 <img width="656" alt="Screenshot 2023-04-16 at 5 18 43 PM" src="https://user-images.githubusercontent.com/108318635/232342744-ff19d977-f512-4434-99aa-e8da2b0efbf4.png">